 - Men's Sexual Health

 - Second Opinion

-Our clinic in San Francisco, California is an international destination for male fertility and men’s sexual healthcare.
-In addition to his countless published research papers on men’s reproductive health issues, Dr. Turek is an internationally renowned master microsurgeon whose patients have ranged from salesmen to sultans.
-Our success rates for procedures such as the vasectomy reversal are the best worldwide and are the industry parameters other urologists strive to achieve.
+Our clinics in San Francisco and Beverly Hills, California are international destinations for male fertility and men’s sexual healthcare.
+In addition to his countless published research papers on men’s reproductive health issues, Dr. Turek is an internationally renowned master microsurgeon whose patients have ranged from salesmen to the sultans.
+Our success rates for procedures such as vasectomy reversal are the best worldwide and are the industry standards that urologists strive to achieve.
 In other words, at The Turek Clinic you are in the best hands for men’s sexual health and male fertility care.